-Find information and learn how to apply for the Zero-emissions Access Program (ZAP) grant, which provides funding for zero-emissions carshare pilot programs in underserved and low- to moderate-income communities.
+Find information and learn how to apply for the Zero-emissions Access Program (ZAP) grant, which provides funding for zero-emission carshare pilot programs in underserved and low- to moderate-income communities.

-The ZAP grant’s goal is to expand access to clean fuel transportation options and provide opportunities for zero-emissions carshare programs in underserved communities where access to public transportation is less available.
+The ZAP grant’s goal is to expand access to clean-fuel transportation options and provide opportunities for zero-emission carshare programs in underserved communities where access to public transportation is less available (RCW 47.04.355).

-Low- to moderate-income communities– Not exceeding 80 percent of the median family income for the area, subject to adjustments for areas with unusually high or low incomes or housing costs (Section 3(b)(2) of the United States Housing Act of 1937).
+Low- to moderate-income communities– Not exceeding 80% of the median family income for the area, subject to adjustments for areas with unusually high or low incomes or housing costs (Section 3(b)(2) of the United States Housing Act of 1937).

 Carshare members experience the benefits of private vehicle use without the cost of ownership.
 Carshare companies or nonprofits typically include services such as membership screening and enrollment, car reservation systems, payment processing, insurance for drivers, customer service, and car maintenance.

-If you have questions about whether your project qualifies as a zero-emissions carshare program, please contact us.
+If you have questions about whether your project qualifies as a zero-emission carshare program, please contact us.

 Grant award amounts

 We will make awards of $50,000-$200,000 per project.

 Applicants may apply for more than one project.
 Each project requires a separate application.

 The ZAP grant is open to nonprofit organizations or local governments in Washington state.
 Local governments include cities, counties, housing authorities, ports, and public transit agencies.